The day I received my fibromyalgia diagnosis is also the day I formed a love/hate relationship with it.

 Would I prefer a life without fibromyalgia?
 You betcha!!
 But for now, I am at peace having a pain management plan that significantly reduces my pain and symptoms.

-In my eBook Make Pain Your Bitch: How to Dominate Your Chronic Life, I share the changes I have made and how I identified triggers that made it possible to live better despite my diagnosis and how you can too.
-Click here to find out how you can get a free copy!
+In my, eBook Make Pain Your Bitch: How to Dominate Your Chronic Life, I share the changes I have made and how I identified triggers that made it possible to live better despite my diagnosis and how you can too.

 Having learned how to reduce my pain and triggers is why I love my life, even if it means having fibromyalgia for the rest of my life.